kish-git/The-Sparks-Foundation-Tasks/README.md

 # Sparks Foundation
-All Task's Codes/Notebooks can be Found Here.
+All Codes/Notebooks of Sparks Foundation's Tasks can be Found Here.